sensu/sensu-go/cli/GUIDELINES.md

 - Use green and blue to draw users eye to primary details.
 - Use blue as an indicator that that the value is the resource's primary identifier.
-- Red should be used sparingly as it is the most eye catching colour; should only be used for actions that are unrecoverable or things that are critical.
+- Use red sparingly as it is the most eye catching colour; it is reserved for actions that are unrecoverable or things that are critical.

 No element should ever be designed so that colour is required to understand what it is trying to communicate.
 It is not a guarantee that the user's terminal will support colour.
-For instance it would not be okay to omit that a message is an error because you've used to the colour red.
+For instance, it would not be okay to omit that a message is an error because you've used to the colour red.

-Following sections will detail usage in different different scenarios.
+The following sections will expand upon their usage in specific scenarios.

 ## Feedback